Return to TauZero.comReturn to Rob TowRob Tow Resume

 • Worked with field application engineers and marketing to define next generation Linux system tools.

 • Extended system development and packaging tools for MontaVista’s real-time Linux distributions as part of an agile development team spread across three states, communicating via online collaboration tools.
-Modifed BitBake/Open-Embedded Python language based build tools.
+Modified BitBake/Open-Embedded Python language based build tools.
 ARM/TI-3430 Linux system build development.
-Linux “userland” and UI software programming, in GTK and C, for the Linux subsystem provided by Montavistsa for Dell's new Latitude ON laptops.
-Linux system administration and web services for CENTOS build machines used for shared development.
+Linux “userland” and UI software programming, in GTK and C, for the Linux subsystem provided by MontaVista for Dell's Latitude ON laptops.
+Linux system administration and web services for CentOS build machines used for shared development.

 • Acting team leader for agile programming team in absence of project manager.